R-Samir-Bhuiyan-A/Html_practice/README.md

 </p>

 <p align="center">
-  Welcome to the "HTML Practice Examples" repository, owned by **R. Samir Bhuiyan A**.
+  Welcome to the "HTML Practice Examples" repository, owned by **R.Samir.Bhuiyan.A**.
 This repository is a collection of beginner-friendly HTML projects, designed to help you learn and practice HTML, the foundation of web development.
 Whether you're a student, a beginner web developer, or a teacher looking for teaching materials, you'll find these examples invaluable.
 </p>

 ## Table of Contents